 This part of the adventure is a hex crawl, a classic style of adventure where the characters explore a map.
 Each hex is 10 miles across, roughly half a day's travel on foot through the easier portions of the island.
 A character in a hex is in the terrain that occupies the hex, but it should be noted that terrain varies over any 10-mile hex and there will be clearings in the jungle, stands of trees in the grasslands, low points in the mountains and so on.
-Each terrain type lists a range in hexes that the characters can see and map.
 Some hexes contain two or more types of terrain.
 Use your best judgment when the terrain the characters are in is in question.

 When a character crosses a hex or spends a short or long rest in that hex, the terrain effects and random encounters for that hex apply.
-Leaving a hex requires a DC 10 Survival check to avoid getting lost, as modified by the terrain type.
+There is a 10% base chance of getting lost when leaving a hex, as modified by the terrain type.
 Lost characters exit the hex from a random side.
 Refer to the table below and the following information: